Thermal Ising transition in two-dimensional SU(3) Fermi lattice gases with population imbalance

-\textit{Conclusion.---} We have investigated the emergence of long-range order by thermal disorder in the square-lattice SU(3) Fermi gas at strong coupling with population imbalance and proposed experimental setups to realize and detect our predictions with alkaline-earth(-like) atoms.
+\textit{Conclusion.} We have investigated the emergence of long-range order by thermal disorder in the square-lattice SU(3) Fermi gas at strong coupling with population imbalance and proposed experimental setups to realize and detect our predictions with alkaline-earth(-like) atoms.
 Applying mean-field theory and the sMC method to the SU(3) Heisenberg model, we found that the competition between antiferromagnetic interactions and the population imbalance gives rise to several interesting magnetic states, including a true long-range ordered state that breaks only a discrete symmetry.
 This state enjoys an entropic advantage coming from the abundance of color degrees of freedom and is therefore favored by thermal fluctuations.
 This scenario generalizes the idea of emergent discrete symmetry breaking in low-dimensional systems without the traditional forms of magnetic frustration.
 Furthermore, we recall that the quantum fluctuations at $D=0$ (no population imbalance) select the three-color stripe order, which should then persist for sufficiently small $D<0$.
-This creates the condition for a finite-temperature transition originating from the difference between quantum and thermal order-by disorder selection, a very rare phenomenon in magnetic systems~\cite{Sheng-92,yamamoto-19}; it would be worth investigating this aspect further, both experimentally and with theoretical methods that deal with quantum and thermal fluctuations simultaneously.
+This creates the condition for a finite-temperature transition originating from the difference between quantum and thermal order-by disorder selection, a very rare phenomenon in magnetic systems~\cite{Sheng-92,yamamoto-19}.

+In conclusion, our work offers new directions in SU($\mathcal{N}>2$) magnetism, which is presently under intensive investigation in cold-atom experiments, showing further examples of the rich physics induced by population imbalance.
+It also provides a new insight into the phase transition phenomena of highly-symmetric systems, which can prove beneficial in other contexts, such as solid-state physics~\cite{Spin_Nematic_Phase_in_S_1_Triangular_Antiferromagnets}.

 [1]{} [1]{#1}